jeremy-habit/Metasya/README.md

 #### WriterTasker

-The WriterTasker allow to add metadata to a file or to edit file's metadata.
+The WriterTasker allows to add metadata to a file or to edit file's metadata.
 You can use 3 features which are :

 ##### **write** (\$targetedMetadata, \$replace, \$overwrite) :
-* description : Allow to add or edit some metadata of a file.
+* description : Allows to add or edit some metadata of a file.
 * params :
   * **$targetedMetadata** ( default : null ) : Indicates metadata you want to add or edit.
   * **$replace** ( default : true ) : Indicates if the metadata value must be replaced if the metadata already exists.